Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/General Functions.md

 Makes the <ins>camera shake</ins>.

 - `camera` - The camera state to be set in; Can be either: `camGame`, `camHUD` or `camOther`.
-- `intensity` - How much intesity will the camera shake, recommended value is `0.05`.
+- `intensity` - How intense the camera will shake, recommended value is `0.05`.
 - `duration` - The duration length of the camera shake to end.

 ### cameraFlash(camera:String, color:String, duration:Float, forced:Bool)